Monday, 26 January 2026

 Since I sold the Honda in April 25, I’ve test driven countless vehicles and even rejected one after only two months of ownership.
 (I won’t be entertaining another BMW dealer anytime soon😠) but nothing so far has ticked all the boxes.
 Until a few days ago!

 Pre Digi dash BMW 535i F11 Touring.
-Lovely car to drive but appalling dealer network
+Lovely car to drive but appalling dealer network experience!

 Although I mentioned the Outback in passing to the rental staff, unfortunately it was not to be the car they had prepared for us!
-That was to be a Nissan Juke.
-Miraculously we never got to savour the Juke’s driving prowess because the gearstick fell off in the sales lady’s hand whilst she was showing me around the controls!
+That was to be a Nissan Juke😬 Miraculously we never got to savour the Juke’s driving prowess because the gearstick fell off in the sales lady’s hand whilst she was showing me around the controls!
 I'm not making this up; the actual gearstick came off!
 So, it turned out that although the Outback was already booked out the following day, it was now the only replacement they could offer us at short notice.
 Result 😊

-And so, we ended up with having what turned out to be a 48hr, 600-mile test drive!
-And that really should be time enough to determine whether a vehicle is worthy enough to warrant serious consideration.
+And so, we ended up with having what turned out to be a fantastic 48hr, 600-mile test drive!
+And that really should be time enough to determine whether a vehicle is worthy enough to warrant serious purchase consideration.

 With that in mind and the fact that I really got on well with it, it pretty much convinced me to go look for one.